kpatronas/syncmaster/README.md

 * Resume file sync from where stopped
 * Limit bandwidth per rsync job
 * Append only new files
+* Ensure that another syncmaster rsync will not start until current has completed

 You can use this super easy bash script that wraps rsync